Canton, IL

 Housing & Living

-People in Canton, IL have an average commute time of 20.9 minutes, and they N/A. Car ownership in Canton, IL is approximately the same as the national average, with an average of 2 cars per household.
+People in Canton, IL have an average commute time of 20.9 minutes, and they drove alone to work.
+Car ownership in Canton, IL is approximately the same as the national average, with an average of 2 cars per household.

-This chart shows the percentage of owner in Canton, IL compared it's parent and neighboring geographies.
+The chart underneath the paragraph shows the property taxes in Canton, IL compared to it's parent and neighbor geographies.

 View Data